vijaygenius123/nodejs_fs/README.md

     console.log(data)
 })
 ```
-`fs.writeFile` will read contents from the file passed as first argument, the second argument is the encodeding type  and the third argument is a callback which will return err and data.
+`fs.readFile` will read contents from the file passed as first argument, the second argument is the encodeding type  and the third argument is a callback which will return err and data.